iamwebwiz/slack-invite/readme.md

 # Slack Invite
 This app helps you invite users to your Slack workspace automatically by simply submitting their mail.
-Built with Laravel :heart:
+Built with Laravel